 This service is especially designed to suit the needs of non-Cypriots wishing to purchase property in North Cyprus and who do not want their names to appear in any official document for tax reasons or otherwise.
-The service is also available and most favored by foreign purchasers whose “permission to buy” has been somehow rejected by the Council of Ministers.
+The service is also available and most favoured by foreign purchasers whose “permission to buy” has been somehow rejected by the Council of Ministers.
 Also, foreign investors who wish to purchase more than one property are most welcomed to use this service.

 The Laws of North Cyprus allow each non-Cypriots to buy for the use of their family one house standing on land in the extend of approximately one donum (14.400 sq. feet), or land in the extend of the same size, either for investment purpose or for the purpose of building upon.